Covariant Measures of Non-Markovianity in Curved Spacetime: Memory kernel structures in curved spacetimes: numerical benchmarks and physical insights

 During radial infall (Figure \ref{fig:heatmaps}(d)), non-stationary motion introduces Doppler shifts and evolving curvature scales, reshaping the kernel's sign texture~\cite{Hodkinson2012}.
 As the detector accelerates toward the horizon, its velocity relative to field modes induces time-dependent red/blueshifts, mixing frequency components in $\mathrm{Re}\, W(\lambda - \lambda'; v(\lambda), v(\lambda'))$ and driving oscillations.
 Curvature drift along the trajectory further imprints phases via changing Hadamard coefficients, competing with near-horizon redshift amplification.
 Near the diagonal, local damping yields negative correlations; at intermediate $|i-j|$, Doppler-curvature interplay flips signs positive (warm bands); far off, horizon-enhanced tails revert to negative.
 This alternating pattern, negative near, positive mid, negative edge is a spectral fingerprint of non-stationarity, absent in stationary cases.
 Mathematically, it emerges from the geodesic-integrated pullback, with asymmetry under $i \leftrightarrow j$ due to infall history.
 Physically, it signals multi-time memory resources: fixed-time marginals (e.g., BLP witnesses) underestimate non-Markovianity by averaging phases, while phase-aligned process-tensor probes can exploit bands for stronger certification via Choi-negativity or diamond-norm distances to Markovian combs.

 Figure~\ref{fig:linecuts} displays line cuts of the memory kernel against slot separation together with parameter scans of the kernel’s most negative entry, which we use as a proxy for long–range anticorrelations.
 Panel~\ref{fig:linecuts}(a) plots the median magnitude $(\langle|\eta_{i-j}|\rangle)$ versus $(|i-j|)$ on semi–log axes for four worldlines: Minkowski inertial (blue), Minkowski Rindler (orange), Schwarzschild static (green), and Schwarzschild infall (red).
-Across all scenarios except Schwarzschild–static we observe a dip at $|i-j|=1$, which arises because adjacent slots correspond to partially overlapping causal diamonds: the convolution of the Wightman kernel with two overlapping window functions produces strong destructive cancellation.
-As the separation grows the diamonds cease to overlap, this cancellation rapidly weakens, and the median $\langle|\eta_{i-j}|\rangle$ rebounds toward the asymptotic floor set by the intrinsic tail of the correlator (algebraic for inertial/infall, thermal for Rindler/static).
+Across all scenarios except Schwarzschild–static, we observe a dip at $|i-j|=1$, which arises because adjacent slots correspond to partially overlapping causal diamonds: the convolution of the Wightman kernel with two overlapping window functions produces strong destructive cancellation.
+As the separation grows, the diamonds cease to overla;, this cancellation rapidly weakens, and the median $\langle|\eta_{i-j}|\rangle$ rebounds toward the asymptotic floor set by the intrinsic tail of the correlator (algebraic for inertial/infall, thermal for Rindler/static).
+This dip is therefore best viewed as a feature of the discretization rather than a universal short-distance signature of memory.
 The Schwarzschild–static case lacks this feature because proper-time stationarity with a single Tolman thermal scale places the kernel directly on its exponential slope, so the overlap-induced minimum is washed out.

 Relative to inertial, the Rindler curve is uniformly suppressed while retaining a similar overall shape.
 This follows from the KMS structure of the accelerated vacuum at the Unruh temperature $(T_U=a/(2\pi))$: the correlator decays as yielding an exponential tail at large $(|\Delta\tau|)$.
 The exponential cutoff reduces long–lag contributions, and KMS antisymmetry near $(\Delta\tau=0)$ enhances adjacent–slot cancellations, producing the characteristic dip at $(|i-j|=1)$.